Skip to main content

 • Housing economics

-• Knowledge of the professional environment (6 credits)
+• Understanding the professional environment (6 credits)

 • Corporate strategy

-• Collaborating with public organizations
+• Collaboration with public economic players

 • Methodology (6 credits)

-• Graduation project (6 credits)
+• Final project (6 credits)

 • Big data III (6 credits)